Mary Elizabeth Winstead

 Mary Elizabeth Winstead and Riley Stearns

 In the spring of 2017, it became known that the couple had separated.
-"We have decided to end our marriage but remain best friends and colleagues for the rest of our lives," the actress commented on the divorce news.
-Soon after, she was spotted on a date with actor Ewan McGregor.
+"We've decided to end our marriage but remain best friends and colleagues for life," the actress said about their split.
+Shortly after, she was photographed dating actor Ewan McGregor.
 They met on the set of the TV series "Fargo."

-A few days after tabloids published photos of Mary and Ewan together, it was revealed that McGregor and his wife, Eve Mavrakis, were divorcing.
-An anonymous source close to the family clarified that they had separated in May of the same year.
-When McGregor received a Golden Globe Award for his role in "Fargo" in January 2018, he thanked his ex-wife and also noted that without Mary Elizabeth Winstead, his character Ray would not have existed.
-After receiving the award, he embraced his new love.
+Days after tabloids ran photos of Mary and Ewan together, news broke that McGregor and his wife Eve Mavrakis were divorcing.
+A source close to the family revealed they'd actually separated in May.
+When McGregor won a Golden Globe for "Fargo" in January 2018, he thanked his ex-wife and credited Mary Elizabeth Winstead, saying his character Ray wouldn't have existed without her.
+After accepting the award, he embraced his new love.

 Mary Elizabeth Winstead and Ewan McGregor